April 22, 2024

 Different approaches to database deployments

-State-based database deployments involve a tool that compares a snapshot of the database’s current state to an intended future state and then deduces which changes need to be made.
-Those changes are then merged with the pipeline and the subsequent database deployment includes all of those changes enacted at once.
+State-based database deployments involve a tool that compares a snapshot of the database’s current state to an intended future state and then deduces what changes need to be made.
+After the tool provides a list of changes to achieve the desired state, those changes are then merged with the current database.

-This allows developers to write database code just like they develop application code, pushing smaller, more frequent and manageable changes through a collaborative, version-controlled pipeline that validates and tests before releasing the changes to production.
+This allows developers to write database code just like they develop application code.
+They can push smaller, more frequent and manageable changes through a collaborative, version-controlled pipeline that validates and tests before releasing the changes to production.

-Liquibase Pro primarily uses migration-based deployments and packages changes into artifacts.
+Liquibase Pro primarily uses migration-based deployments and packages the changes into artifacts.
 By leveraging this artifact-based approach, Liquibase makes it easy to align to DevOps best practices and maximize collaboration, flexibility, and control in database deployments.
-Liquibase’s artifact-based approach only uses state-based comparisons when appropriate, like drift detection.

-Flyway Enterprise relies entirely on state-based deployments – and that causes problems.
+Liquibase’s majority artifact-based approach only uses state-based comparisons when appropriate, like for drift detection.
+Flyway Enterprise relies on state-based deployments – and that causes problems.

 The downsides of state-based deployments